nishimura-zeger-lab/CausalSurvival/README.md

 ```

-More information on using estimation methods with a simulated dataset can be found in Vignette.
+More information on using estimation methods with a simulated dataset to perform a simulation study and output the two types of causal estimands of interest specified in the protocol can be found in Vignette.

 ## References